MobilityDB/MobilityDB/contrib/pdal/README.md

 ## Why a native plugin instead of just `readers.pgpointcloud`?

-You can already get LAS/LAZ ↔ MobilityDB round-trips today by:
+An existing LAS/LAZ to MobilityDB round-trip is possible by:
 1. `SELECT (asPatches(traj)).t, (asPatches(traj)).pcp FROM table` to
    unpack a `tpcpatch` into per-timestamp `pcpatch` rows;
-2. Feed that query to PDAL's `readers.pgpointcloud`;
+2. Feeding that query to PDAL's `readers.pgpointcloud`;
-3. Write back via `writers.pgpointcloud` and re-aggregate with `tpcpatchSeq()` in SQL.
+3. Writing back via `writers.pgpointcloud` and re-aggregating with `tpcpatchSeq()` in SQL.

-That works but loses the temporal semantics across the boundary — `time_t` becomes "just another dimension" and the writer has no way to group points back into per-timestamp patches without a follow-up SQL step.
+That works but loses the temporal semantics across the boundary.
+`time_t` becomes "just another dimension" and the writer has no way to group points back into per-timestamp patches without a follow-up SQL step.
 This plugin makes the temporal grouping a first-class part of the